asvd/viewport/README.md

 ```

 This is it - now the sections are shipped with additional properties
-and you can fetch them on viewport scroll and reflect the scrolling
+and you can fetch them on viewport scroll in order to reflect the
-state in an indicator:
+scrolling state somehow:

 ```js
 // use document.body if the whole page is scrollable